Air2air/northworks/public/content/c-walkuere-2010.md

 ---
 conversion_date: '2025-08-13'
 converted_from_html: true
-id: c_Walkuere 2010publication:
+id: c_Walkuere_2010
+publication:
-  date: June
+  date: "June"
-  publisher: Cheryl North
+  publisher: "Cheryl North"
 subjects:
 - do is
 - in my